Dancing with the Stars (American TV series) season 11

 Season eleven of Dancing with the Stars premiered on September 20, 2010, on the ABC network.

 Several changes were introduced this season, including an "Acoustic Week," in which couples performed either the rumba or the Argentine tango while the audience was brought closer to the dance floor which was elevated and made circular.
 Contestants from previous seasons also came back as guest judges when the current contestants attempted re-created memorable routines in the 200th episode.
 These guest judges were Hélio Castroneves, Kelly Osbourne, Emmitt Smith, Drew Lachey, Gilles Marini, and Mel B. Kristi Yamaguchi and Apolo Ohno also served as team captains for team dances.
 There was also a week dubbed "Instant Choreography," in which the couples practiced their routines for a week, but only received the music for their Latin dances 45 minutes before their live performances.

 Actress Jennifer Grey and Derek Hough were crowned the champions, while actor Kyle Massey and Lacey Schwimmer finished second, and Bristol Palin and Mark Ballas finished third.

 Cast

 Couples

+This season featured twelve celebrity contestants.
 The cast was announced during the August 30 episode of Bachelor Pad during a live press conference that included a Q&A session with host Tom Bergeron and co-host Brooke Burke and the new cast.
-There were twelve celebrity cast members this season.
-The pairs were announced on September 1; however, Bristol Palin and Mark Ballas were announced as a couple the day before by way of a Good Morning America interview.
+The pairs were announced on September 1; however, Bristol Palin and Mark Ballas had been announced the day before by way of a Good Morning America interview.

-This was the first season to feature no new professional dancers, as each of the twelve pros had appeared on at least one previous season.